-Each student's emergency contact information, is to be completed by parents in Gradelink at the beginning of each school year.
-This information must be on file by the first day of school.
-If necessary, please update during the year so that all information remains current.
+The STUDENT INFORMATION CARD, which includes emergency contact information, is to be completed by parents at the beginning of each school year.
+This card must be on file by the first day of school.
+If necessary, please update this card during the year so that all information remains current.
 In instances where a student needs medical attention, the Academy will first call the parent and then the family doctor.

 No teacher will be permitted to administer any prescribed or OTC medicines.
-All medicines must be delivered to the office for trained faculty dispensing.
+All medicines must be delivered to the designated Medication Assistant for dispensing.